How this robo-advisor’s investment minimums, fees and features stack up against competitors.

 SigFig reviews and complaints

 SigFig has few reviews, but most are relatively favorable.
-None are listed on the BBB, which has not rated SigFig.
+None are listed on the Better Business Better, which has rated SigFig an A+ for resolving just one complaint in three years.
 Trustpilot offers one review, which praised the platform for its portfolio performance tracker and other technological features.
 Commentary on Reddit mostly deals with comparing the partner brokers.

 As of February 2022, the SigFig app has a 3.0 rating on the Google Play store and a 4.5 rating on the Apple App Store.
 Most positive reviews highlighted the app’s interface and metrics features.
 But several negative ones mentioned being unable to link specific accounts.